g-chap/pdsnd_github/README.md

 ### Bike Sharing Data Analysis

 ### Description
 A tool built in Python to analyse the use of bike sharing services in three US cities: New York City, Chicago, and Washington.
-The data can be filtered and visualised in various ways, including:
+The data can be filtered and visualised in various ways:

 * Most used collection/drop-off stations.
 * Busiest travel times.